 The Complete Guide to Gas Tungsten Arc Welding

-Gas tungsten arc welding is known for producing superior and high quality welds.
+Gas tungsten arc welding is known for producing superior and high-quality welds.

-Therefore, it is a leading option for applications where appearance and strength of the weld joint are both important.
+Therefore, it is a leading option for applications where the appearance and strength of the weld joint are both important.
 Despite its long list of benefits, it also has some drawbacks, the top one being that it is slower and less productive than other welding methods.

 Read the complete guide to gas tungsten arc welding to understand how this welding process works.